oddcamp/frontend-manual/README.md

 ### Vector Images (SVG)

-We have a three-pronged approach at using vector images:
+We have a three-pronged approach to using vector images:

 * `<use>` usually for monocolor icons
 * `<svg>` (inline) for images whose look should be altered by CSS/JS of a page